Mrs. Thompson

 Discipline Plan

 A safe, positive environment is important to each child's academic success.
 We believe that this discipline plan will afford each student guidance in making good decisions about his/her behavior.
 We hope to make a difference in the decision each student will make relevant to his/her behavior.
-Your child deserves the most positive educational climate possible. the plan below follows Autauga County's district-wide discipline plan.
+Your child deserves the most positive educational climate possible.
+The plan below follows Autauga County's district-wide discipline plan.
 It outlines our classroom rewards and consequences for appropriate and inappropriate behavior.

 This year we will be using a "point" system for behavior.
 Each day, each student will begin with 3 points IN EACH CLASS.
 If a student demonstrates a negative behavior, he/she will lose a point in the class he/she is currently in and it will be recorded in the behavior notebook.
 The student will receive a consequence for each point lost: